 A range of Vocational Qualifications are available to allow pupils the experience of exciting and relevant work-based projects alongside the assessed content.
 Please see the Options page for more information on the qualifications we offer on each route.

 In August 2020, we are forecasting that 55% of pupils will achieve a Grade 5 in both English and Maths.
 Our Overall Attainment 8 is forecast to be 49.06.
 English are forecasting that 69% of pupils will achieve a 5+ and 62% in Maths.
 We are very proud of the outcomes our pupils achieve as the result of our innovative curriculum and outstanding teaching.
-In the last two years every pupil has progressed to Further Education.
+In the last two years, every pupil has progressed to further education, employment or training.